Collaboration. Quality. What does CQI really mean?

 “I think this whole idea of collaborative quality improvement is really important,” said Dr. Darrell Campbell Jr., leader of the Michigan Surgical Quality Collaborative, a program that measures and improves the care of surgical patients throughout the state.
 “We found out that it works.
 And I would like to see it propagate throughout the rest of the country and other areas…This idea of regional collaboration is a very powerful one.”

 Just how powerful?
-From 2009 to 2010, this program produced $85.9 million in savings statewide along with results like:
+From 2009 to 2011, this program produced $174.7 million in savings statewide along with results such as 15 percent shorter hospital stays.

 Collaboration improves quality